 What to do when your home is flooded

-Flooding is stressful and difficult, but there are steps you can take.
+Flooding is stressful and difficult, but there are steps you can take if it happens.

-If you receive a flood warning or flood alert, phone Floodline on 0345 988 1188 for more information and advice.
+If you get a flood warning or flood alert, phone Floodline on 0345 988 1188 for more information and advice.

 A severe flood warning means you should prepare to evacuate your home.
 You should follow the advice of the emergency services during a flood.

 You should follow the flood plan you prepared.
-For more information on what to include in a flood plan and emergency kit, see How to prepare for flooding.
+For more information on what to include in a flood plan and emergency kit, read our advice on how to prepare for flooding.

 If you do not have a flood plan or emergency kit, take the first practical steps below.

 Flooding often happens very quickly.
 Water can come into your home and recede in minutes.
-You may have received a flood warning from Floodline and have time to take the following steps:
+You might have got a flood warning from Floodline and have time to take the following steps:

 - activate any home flood defences you have

-- move valuable items to a place of safety above the flood waters.
-Leave large items of furniture where they are, these can be replaced, and concentrate on smaller portable items of sentimental value
+- move valuable items to a safe place above the flood waters.
+Leave large items of furniture where they are and concentrate on smaller portable items of sentimental value

 - place soft furnishings up high

-Floodline will be able to provide advice on practical steps and the risk of any further flooding.
+Floodline can provide advice on practical steps and the risk of any further flooding.
 The phone line is open 24 hours a day on 0345 988 1188.

 Your insurance company

 For any type of flooding, if you have home buildings or contents insurance, you should phone your insurer’s emergency claims line.
-You should have a note of this in your flood plan.
-You should seek advice from your insurer before you attempt to clean-up.
+You should have a note of this number in your flood plan.
+You should get advice from your insurer before you attempt to clean up.

-In the case of sewage flooding, you should call Scottish Water to request that they come and disinfect the property.
-You can call them on 0800 0778778 at any time of day.
+In the case of sewage flooding, you should call Scottish Water to ask them to come and disinfect the property.
+You can call them on 08000 778 778 at any time of day.

-For more information on Scottish water’s clean-up process, see the customer leaflet Sewer Flooding Guide on Scottish Water's website.
+For more information on Scottish Water’s clean-up process, see the Sewer Flooding Guide on Scottish Water's website.

-If you live in rented accommodation you should inform your landlord of the flood as soon as possible.
+If you live in rented accommodation, you should tell your landlord about the flood as soon as possible.
 You should ask them to organise for the property to be made safe and for repairs to be made.
 Landlords have a duty to ensure the property meets the tolerable standard as well as the repairing standard.
-If you’re not able to stay in the property, your landlord should organise for alternative accommodation.

-For more information, see Getting repairs done while renting.
+Read more about getting repairs done while renting.

-Your local authority should be able to provide information on:
+Your local council should be able to provide information on: